nextauthjs/next-auth/docs/versioned_docs/version-v3/providers/strava.md

 - [Strava Provider options](https://github.com/nextauthjs/next-auth/blob/main/src/providers/strava.js)

 You can override any of the options to suit your own use case.
+Ensure the `redirect_uri` configuration fits your needs accordingly.

 ## Example